Orange Raisin Challah Recipe

 - Bake on a middle shelf for 20 minutes.
 Brush one more time with reserved egg whites to ensure coverage of the entire loaf.

 - Continue baking until internal temperature is 190 to 195°, the crust is a rich caramel brown, and the bottom sounds hollow when thumped.
-This should take about 40-60 minutes in total, depending on the size of your loaves, use of pans, etc.
+This should take about 40 to 60 minutes in total, depending on the size of your loaves, whether you are using a pan, etc.

 - Cool for at least one hour if you can!